SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can use forced unwrapping in an initializer to call a failable initializer from the superclass as part of the implementation of a nonfailable initializer.
+You can use forced unwrapping in an initializer to call a failable initializer from the superclass as part of the implementation of a subclass's nonfailable initializer.
 For example, the ``UntitledDocument`` subclass is always named "[Untitled]", and it uses the failable ``init(name:)`` initializer from its superclass during initialization.